 Why read this? : We share the top 9 lessons we’ve learned from editing blogs.
-From how to grab readers from the start to how to end with a clear call to action.
+From how to hook readers from the start to how to end with a clear call to action.
 Learn how to use editing to improve the quality of your blogs.
-Read this for ideas on how to make your blog writing better.
+Read this to sharpen up the way you do your blog.

-Most people think writing is all about getting down words on the page (or screen).
-But, that part’s just one step in the writing process.
+Most non-writers think writing is all about getting words down on the page (or screen).
+But, as writers know that’s just one part of the writing process.

-You either need to find someone else willing to read, edit and give feedback on your content.
-Or, if you like to do that yourself, you need to leave some time between writing the first draft, and then editing it.
+So, you find someone willing to read, edit and give feedback on your writing.
+Or, if you prefer to do it yourself, you leave time between writing the draft, and editing it.

 As part of improving your writing skills, you should make a habit of re-reading and re-editing some of your older content, too.

-In fact, it was as we were recently re-reading and re-editing some of our older blog articles, that we had the idea for this article.
+In fact, it was as we were doing just that, that we had the idea for this article.

-There’s lots you can learn about your writing style during the process of editing blogs.
+There’s lots you can learn to improve your writing style as you’re editing blogs.

-And so, we’ve collated these 9 lessons we thought were most useful for anyone who has to write or edit blogs for their business.
+So, we’ve collated these 9 lessons we felt were most useful for anyone who has to write or edit blogs for their business.

 Lesson #1 - Avoid meandering intros